Claiming Car Insurance – A Guide

 Don’t Accept Immediate Compensation

 In some situations, the insurance company might try to give you a lower compensation than you’re entitled to.
 In these cases, it is best to consult legal counsel and gather all the information you can about your insurance policy.
-See if you are actually being offered less and if they can pay more, before accepting compensation.
+See if you are being offered less and if they can pay more before accepting compensation.

 Don’t Sign Documents Without Verifying Them First

-This goes for any situation in life but is especially crucial during an insurance claim – don’t sign any document offered to you without reading it thoroughly and asking questions to help you understand it better.
+It goes for any situation in life but is especially crucial during an insurance claim – don’t sign any document offered to you without reading it thoroughly and asking questions to help you understand it better.
 It always helps to know what compensation is owed to you, but if you’re confused, always consult a lawyer before signing anything.

 Don’t Take Too Long to File a Claim